 A child from a creative mind is worth protecting.
 Laws have thus developed in the field of protecting such works which are not tangible in nature.
 The assets which are not physical are as valuable as others.
-Hence, Intellectual property which includes literally and artistic works, scientific and technical inventions, symbols and names used in commercial activities, geographical indicators, industrial designs etc. These intellectual properties can be protected from infringement and from usage without the consent/ or authority of the creator/owner.
+Hence, Intellectual property which includes literally and artistic works, scientific and technical inventions, symbols and names used in commercial activities, geographical indicators, industrial designs etc. These intellectual properties can be protected from infringement and from usage without the consent/or authority of the creator/owner.
 These rights not only protect the unauthorized usage but also provide benefits monitory and recognition to the creator; this encourages the creativity in the market in form of inventions, commercial activities, artistic build-up etc. in this article we will discuss Trademark Registration Importance?

 What is Trademark?

 As per WIPO, ‘A trademark is a sign capable of distinguishing the goods or services of one enterprise from those of other enterprises.’A Trademark thus acts as a brand to the public and has goodwill attached to it.
-It may include any name, word, symbol, color, logo or any combination of these, intending to distinguish the specific goods and services from the others.
+It may include any name, word, symbol, colour, logo or any combination of these, intending to distinguish the specific goods and services from the others.
 The source of goods and service will be identified with the trademark.

 What is the Status of Trademark Laws in India?

 Though there were some laws regarding the trademark earlier in the country, in order to conform to the TRIPS (Trade-Related Aspects of Intellectual Property Rights), The Trade Marks Act, 1999 was introduced in India.
 Thereafter an amendment was introduced in 2010.
-Apart from the legislation, Indian Courts have been instrumental in drawing guidelines for protection of Rights in respect of Trademarks.
+Apart from the legislation, Indian Courts have been instrumental in drawing guidelines for the protection of Rights in respect of Trademarks.
 A trademark is registered for a period of ten years but may be renewed from time to time for a period of 10 years upon application with the prescribed fee.